Identifying a Lakensea/Lake ‘n Sea boat can be rewarding and accurate if you use the following steps.

 The 1959-1960 models include an aluminum windshield bracket in the shape of a triangle and the windshield will have an aluminum strip around it.
 Factory memos from the Parsons Corporation list the windshields used on their boats as being made by the N.A.
 Taylor Company, Inc. of Gloversville, New York (Model 272FV and later Model 7217).

 Step 3.
-If those pieces are missing, which is not unusual, try the manufacturer’s plate which should be located in the front cockpit, usually on the opposite side of the steering wheel.
+If those pieces are missing, which is not unusual, try the serial data plate which should be located in the front cockpit, usually on the opposite side of the steering wheel and shift/throttle control.
 If it is there, it will either say Parsons Corporation or Michigan Fiberglass Company.
 One owner’s boat has BOTH plates on it.
-The Parsons Corporation plate was mounted on the starboard side while the stamped Michigan Fiberglass Company plate was mounted on the port side.
+The Parsons Corporation serial data plate was mounted on the starboard side while the stamped Michigan Fiberglass Company plate was mounted on the port side.
 Since Michigan Fiberglass made boats for Parsons in 1960 (the last four numbers up to 999 were made in Traverse City by Parsons and numbers 1000-on were made by Michigan Fiberlglass Company but still sold under the Parsons name).

-If you are lucky enough to find a manufacturer’s plate, from either company, then you should look for stamped hull numbers on the plate.
+If you are lucky enough to find a serial data plate, from either company, then you should look for stamped hull numbers on the plate.
 I have not found one boat, yet, that had the hull numbers stamped anywhere else, except for the Biscayne model, which is stamped on the transom protector where the outboard motor would rest or inside the transom on a small metal plate.
 Most likely both companies opted to make the boats and then stamp them once they had been ordered or sold just in case they had to hold them over to the next model year, when they would stamp the hull with a different year number, at least that is the case with the Parsons Corporation-built boats.
-If your boat’s hull number starts with a “9” it was built in 1959 or the last months of 1958 for inclusion the 1959 model year, just like car manufactures do (14′ Caribbean = 9475 #### or 16’ Arrowhead = 9575 ####.
-If it starts in a “0” then it was built in 1960 or the last part of 1959 (16′ Arrowhead = 0575 ####.
-One instance seems to prove that they also made at least one model in 1961, a 15′ Biscayne, with a Parsons Corporation manufactures plate and nameplate has been documented with the hull number 10932168.
+If your boat’s hull number starts with a “9” it was built in 1959 or the last months of 1958 for inclusion the 1959 model year, just like car manufactures do (14-ft Caribbean = 9475 #### or 16-ft Arrowhead = 9575 ####.
+If it starts in a “0” then it was built in 1960 or the last part of 1959 (16′ Arrowhead = 0575 ####).
+One instance seems to prove that they also made at least one model in 1961, a 15-ft Biscayne, with a Parsons Corporation serial data plate and name plate has been documented with the hull number 10932168.
 This information comes right from the Blue Book for outboard boats, 1963, which also lists, as does a boating magazine article from 1960, the four models made that year.
-They included: 15′ Biscayne, lengthened 15′ Caribbean, lengthened 17′ Arrowhead and lengthened 19′ Saratoga.
-The fishing boats must have been discontinued as was the Grand Traverse model.
-Only Grand Traverse had been made and it was sold to a dealer at the 1959 New York Boat Show, never to be seen again.
+They included: 15-ft Biscayne, lengthened in name only 15-ft Caribbean, lengthened in name only 17-ft Arrowhead and lengthened in name only 19-ft Saratoga.
+The 12-ft Manistee and 14-ft Au Sable models were discontinued as was the 18-ft Grand Traverse model.
+Only two Grand Traverse cruisers were made.
+One was sold to a dealer at the 1959 New York Boat Show, never to be seen again.
+The second one was still in inventory in late 1959 but its location is unknown.

 No listing for Michigan Fiberglass Company was found in that same publication, but there is a numbering system you can use.
 The Caribbean models = 5### (5038).
 The Arrowhead models = 7### (7023).
 That makes it simple to identify, but does not give a particular year for you to date your boat.
-Other than they made boats, for sure, in 1961, your boat could date anywhere from 1961-1963 when they sold their surviving Super Porpoise sailboat line to Grand Rapids-based Molded Products Company.
+Other than they made boats, for sure, in 1961, your boat could date anywhere from 1961-1963.
 Examples of post 1961 Lake ‘n Sea boats have yet to surface if they were ever made.

-The small Biscayne model retained the same transom design from 1959-1961 and resembles the Chris-Craft-built models.
+The small 15-ft Pleasure Runabout/Biscayne model retained the same transom design from 1958-1961 and resembles the Chris-Craft-built models.

 Step 5.
 If the previous four steps do not help you in identifying your boat as a Lakensea/Lake ‘n Sea then contact Geoffrey Reynolds at firstname.lastname@example.org and I will work with you.